asr1/digital-garden/src/site/notes/Misc/Licensing VS DRM.md

 My argument is mostly that those people aren't your customers.
 They were never going to buy your music anyway.

 There are people who download an album or two a year.
 They might buy your music!
 Then there are people who download gigabytes of music every day.
 They aren't interested in your music, they're interested in owning the music.
 It's not personal.
-It's [[Consumerism\|Consumerism]].
+It's [[Politics and Culture/Culture/Consumerism\|Consumerism]].

 There are studies that show that pirates are [more likely to spend money on music](https://torrentfreak.com/pirates-spend-much-more-money-on-music-study-shows-160226/) compared to non-pirates.
 It seems counter intuitive!
 But think about it: the people who steal music are the people who *really like music!*